 Pricing and Limits

-How voice agents are billed, where to watch usage, and the hard limits that protect your workspace from runaway costs.
+How voice agents are billed, where to watch usage, and the hard limits that protect your organisation from runaway costs.
 Covers per-minute conversation pricing, concurrent-call caps, and recording retention.

 How Voice Is Billed

 Voice has three separate billable items.
-Per-minute usage is metered in Yaplet credits — the unified currency every usage-based feature in Yaplet (Vex, Copilot, voice and the rest) is converted to — and rolls onto your invoice.
+Per-minute usage is metered in Yaplet credits — the unified currency every usage-based feature in Yaplet (Vex, Copilot, voice and the rest) is converted to — and is billed as you accrue it: once your unbilled usage crosses a threshold (roughly half your monthly plan price) Yaplet raises an interim usage invoice mid-cycle, with the rest settling on your normal renewal.
+Crossing the threshold does not change your renewal date.
 The other two items are invoiced separately:

 Per-minute conversation